ArweaveAlex/arc-pools/README.md

 cd alexfiles
 ```

-__Next, create a pools.json file which will contain all pool configurations for every one of you pools.__ You will edit this file yourself and it will also be modified by the client so don't delete it unless you need a fresh start.
+__Next, create a pools.json file which will contain all pool configurations for every one of your pools.__ You will edit this file yourself and it will also be modified by the client so don't delete it unless you need a fresh start.
 This will be required to run the program like package.json for npm.
 Put the  following json into the file, note this is an example.

 ```
 [